Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Splitting complexity and -Euler characteristic

 \subsection{$L^2$-Betti number bounds}

 \begin{proposition} Let $G$ be a torsion-free group which satisfies the Atiyah conjecture and let $\phi \colon G \to \Z$ be an epimorphism.
 Let $G \cong \pi_1(\mathbb{X})$ be a graph-of-groups splitting where the underlying graph $X$ has a single vertex $v$ and for each edge $e \in E(X)$, $t_e \in G$ is the corresponding group element.
+Fix a positive integer $n$.

 Suppose that the vertex group $\mathbb{X}_v$ is identified with a finitely generated subgroup of $\ker \phi$ and $\phi(t_e) \neq 0$ for all $e \in E(X)$.
 Moreover, assume that $b_{n-1}^{(2)}(\mathbb{X}_e) = 0$ for all $e \in E(X)$ and $\sum_{e \in E^{+}(X)} \lb_n(\mathbb{X}_e) = \lb_n(\mathbb{X}_v)$.
 Finally, suppose that $b_{n+1}^{(2)}(H) = 0$ for every finitely generated subgroup $H \leq G$.